metno/discovery-metadata-catalog-ingestor/README.md

 ```bash
 curl --data "@<PATH_TO_MMD_FILE>" localhost:5000/v1/insert
 ```
 insert is currently the only implemented command.
-Other commands will return
+Other commands will return 404 Not Found until implementation.

+The API uses HTML return codes, and expected returns are:

+    200 for validated and queued requests.
+    404 for non-implemented commands.
+    413 for files being bigger than treshold (Default is 10MB, given as max_permitted_size) 500 for validation errors and other internal server problems 507 if file could not be saved to the work queue

 ## Licence